df398/flocky/README.md

 Features:

 * Interfaced to the "gold standard" Fortran implementation of ReaxFF developed by Prof. Adri van Duin
-* MPI support for a asynchronous parallel performance; swarm members are distributed across processors
+* MPI support for an asynchronous parallel performance; swarm members are distributed across processors
 * Flexible parameter space exploration: supports use of bounds or percentage change from current values for parameters
 * Implicit multi-objective fitness function by the use of relative weights
 * Training set supports both finite-size and periodic systems